garagehive/garagehive.github.io/docs/garagehive-whats-new.md

 ### 21st August 2019

 * Technicians now have access to Autodata Oil and Lubricant Data from Easy Clocking
-* Added Extended Labour Descriptions to Jobsheets & Estimates and Labour Cards, allowing upto 10,000 characters per description
+* Added Extended Labour Descriptions to Jobsheets & Estimates and Labour Cards, allowing up to 10,000 characters per description
 * Copy Document function will now copy work descriptions
 * Added ability for Service Advisors to Assign jobs to themselves - [Video](https://youtu.be/ALZgQyT-Xgg "Filtered Tiles")
 * Added ability to have tiles filtered to particular Service Advisors